TruFoox/HoneyWasp/README.md

 This is a simple, lightweight, yet powerful bot for Instagram, Youtube, and soon, more!
 You can automatically post media of your choice, or you can have the bot automatically take an image off reddit to post using D3vd's [Meme API](https://github.com/D3vd/Meme_Api)!

-Update 3.0 (Coming soon) is a port to Java, with webhook logging and audio support!
 # Getting Started

 Download the latest HoneyWasp .zip from [here](https://github.com/TruFoox/HoneyWasp/releases/latest).
-You can launch HoneyWasp by opening Win.bat on Windows, or Launch.sh on Linux/Mac.
+You can launch HoneyWasp by opening Launch.bat on Windows, or Launch.sh on Linux/Mac.
 - Alternatively, you can run the bot by running the command `java -jar HoneyWasp.jar` on any platform (The .bat/sh file just does it automatically).

 **You must follow the instructions in [Discord Bot Setup](#discord-bot-setup) before you can use the bot in any capacity**